sakamies/headcase.js/README.md

 - Help me out here?

+Compatibility
+---

+So far tested on, and seems to work on the latest Safari, Chrome, Firefox and Opera.

 TODO
 ---

-- Testing, testing and lots of testing
+- Testing, testing and testing
 - Cross browser complatibility.
+- Get rid of those global functions

 What made me do this and further reading